-Prior to joining Maurice Wutscher, Kevin worked as an Assistant Attorney General with the Office of the Illinois Attorney General, where he litigated actions arising under the Illinois Consumer Fraud and Deceptive Business Practices Act, the Illinois Uniform Deceptive Trade Practices Act, the Illinois Securities Law, and other related statutes.
+Kevin previously served as an Assistant Attorney General with the Office of the Illinois Attorney General, where he litigated actions arising under the Illinois Consumer Fraud and Deceptive Business Practices Act, the Illinois Uniform Deceptive Trade Practices Act, the Illinois Securities Law, and other related statutes.
+He also drafted recommendations for policy positions on proposed legislation relating to consumer issues.

 Kevin has taught legal research and writing as an Adjunct Professor with Loyola University Chicago School of Law and has published articles in academic and trade journals on a diverse range of topics impacting the consumer lending industry, including issues related to the transfer and enforcement of promissory notes, procedural and evidentiary problems presented in contested mortgage foreclosure cases, substantive law impacting bankruptcy administration, and related matters.

-Kevin is admitted to practice law in the States of Ohio and Illinois, and he has represented clients pro hac vice at trial and appellate level jurisdictions throughout the country.
+Kevin is admitted to practice law in the States of Illinois and Ohio, and he has represented clients pro hac vice at trial and appellate level jurisdictions throughout the country.